-Woman of the Year is an honor given to a female faculty member (full-time tenured or tenure track) dedicated to student education and committed to diversity.
+Woman of the Year is an award that recognizes a female faculty member (full-time or tenure track) who is dedicated to student education and committed to diversity.

-At right, Dr. Suzanna Long, interim chair of the Department of Engineering Management and Systems Engineering, is honored as the 2016 Woman of the Year.
+Above right, Dr. Kathryn Northcut, professor of English and technical communication, is honored as the 2018 Woman of the Year.

-In 2016, Cindy Tang established a new award, the Advocate Award in honor of Dr. Elizabeth Cummins.
-She is professor emerita of English, former chair of English and was named the first Woman of the Year in 1997.
+In 2016, Cindy Tang established the Dr. Elizabeth Cummins Women’s Advocate Award in honor of one of her mentors.
+Cummins, a professor emerita and former chair of English and technical communication, was named Missouri S&T’s first Woman of the Year in 1997.